Selecting the best sewing thread can make or break your carefully planned, designed and executed sewing project.

-Most of the time, the colour of the thread we use in the bobbin also will be the same as for the top thread, as most of the time the two fabrics we are joining together will be of the same colour.
+Most of the time, the color of the thread we use in the bobbin also will be the same as for the top thread, as most of the time the two fabrics we are joining together will be of the same color.

-But if we are joining different coloured fabrics, we will choose to wind the bobbin in matching colour of the underside fabric.
+But if we are joining different colored fabrics, we will choose to wind the bobbin in matching color of the underside fabric.
 The fabric side facing you, will be having the top thread and the one under, will be having the bobbin thread.
-You will have to take into account that a little bit of the thread in the bobbin will be visible from the top on the right side, especially if the contrast between the colours of the fabric is vivid.
+You will have to take into account that a little bit of the thread in the bobbin will be visible from the top on the right side, especially if the contrast between the colors of the fabric is vivid.

 Do not forget to wind a lot of bobbins with the matching thread if you are starting a big sewing project.
 You will not want to stop your sewing flow to wind bobbins.